avery-wagner/NotionMail/README.md

 - [https://stephencharlesweiss.com/mocks-and-spies-inspecting-console-messages-with-jest]
   - I used this author's method of spying on the console in my unit tests.

 ## Future Improvements

 > What are some future improvements you might make to this program or its code?

 For future improvements, I would like to flesh out the tests for my program much more.
 I would add individual test cases that check for error handling, and more tests to check that my `inquirer` prompts and CLI outputs are functioning correctly.
+Being more verbose in my test cases would also be important for future developments, i.e. checking that `sendOutput` works correctly for one message, more than one message, zero messages, etc.

 Additionally, I would add more detailed integration and end-to-end tests that would replace mocked API requests with real ones, and more robustly check that my program is working with the Notion API as expected.